 As discussed earlier, DR is not the only parameter that should be analyzed to evaluate the performance of a classifier.
-Figure 6 shows the FPR of the two classifiers.
-Compared to Fig. 4, both classifiers showed at least 1% reduction in the FPR on all data sets.
-Moreover, these results indicate that although the DR of the classifiers might not change significantly when traffic filtering is in place, the FPR (mis-classification) can change significantly (lowered false alarm rates).
-This is an evidence on how useful the traffic filtering can be when employed to refine the data to a very specific area which could be the center of focus specifically for the challenging botnet detection research.
+Fig. 6 shows the FPRs of the two classifiers.
+Compared with Fig. 4, both classifiers showed at least 1% reduction in the FPR on all data sets.
+Moreover, these results indicate that, although the DR of the classifiers might not change significantly when traffic filtering is in place, the FPR (misclassification) can change significantly (lowered false alarm rates).
+This is evidence on how useful the traffic filtering can be when employed to refine the data, which could be the center of focus specifically for the challenging botnet detection research.
 To investigate the effect of protocol filtering on botnet detection furthermore, we run a series of experiments on DNS filtering given that DNS is another essential protocol in botnet communication.